veronicaguerrini/LightMetaEbwt_Alcob/README.md

 The three steps are accomplished by running:

-(1) ClusterLCP with input parameters: name of the fasta file, total number of reads in *S*, total number of genomes in *S* and *alpha*;
+(1) ClusterLCP with input parameters name of the fasta file, total number of reads in *S*, total number of genomes in *S* and *alpha*;

-(2) ClusterBWT with input parameters: name of the fasta file, length of reads, and *beta*;
+(2) ClusterBWT with input parameters name of the fasta file, length of reads, and *beta*;

-(3) Classify, which takes in input txt files obtained by running ClusterBWT and the total number of genomes in *S*.
+(3) Classify providing in input txt files obtained by running ClusterBWT, and the total number of genomes in *S*.

 ```sh
  ClusterLCP fileFasta numReads numGenomes alpha